nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Deleting a book : `deleteBook`

-Delete a book given a book ID.
+Delete a book given an index in the book list.

-Format: `deleteBook BOOK_ID`
+Format: `deleteBook BOOK_INDEX`

-* Deletes the book at the specified BOOK_ID.
+* Deletes the book at the specified BOOK_INDEX.
 * The index refers to the index number shown in the displayed book list.
 * The index must be a positive integer 1, 2, 3, …​

 Examples:
 * `listBook` followed by `deleteBook 2` deletes the 2nd book in the user records.

+### Editing a book : `editBook`

+Edits an existing book in the book records.

+Format: `editBook BOOK_INDEX [t/TITLE] [a/AUTHOR] [i/ISBN] [bd/BORROW_DATE] [dd/DUE_DATE]…​`

+* Edits the book at the specified `BOOK_INDEX`.
+The index refers to the index number shown in the displayed book list.
+The index **must be a positive integer** 1, 2, 3, …​

+* At least one of the optional fields must be provided.

+* Existing values will be updated to the input values.

+Examples:

+*  `editBook 1 t/Diary of a Wimpy Kid a/Jeff Kinney i/9780810993136` Edits the title and author and isbn of the 1st book to be `Diary of a Wimpy Kid` and `Jeff Kinney` and `9780810993136`respectively.

+*  `editBook 2 bd/22/03/2023 dd/29/03/2023` Edits the borrow date and due date of the 2nd book to be `22/03/2023` and `29/03/2023`.

 ### Listing all books : `listBook`